aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You don't have to be faster than the bear, you just have to be faster than the slowing guy running from it.
+> 🥠 No snowflake feels responsible in an avalanche.

-Last update: Fri Nov 26 05:04:30 2021
+Last update: Sat Nov 27 05:03:39 2021